 She primarily works in the fields of marine, land based and aquatic litter, waste and resources, natural resources and ecosystem services.
 Her scientific training gives her a strong foundation in working with large and complex datasets, critical thinking and synthesis, and for communicating findings and context clearly.

-- designing a methodology for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;
+- assessing methodologies for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;

 - investigating the impact of marine litter on migratory species for UNEP;

-- assessing the current state of research regarding marine litter and ocean clean-up schemes for a confidential private client;
+- assessing the current state of research regarding marine litter and ocean clean-up schemes for a large private client

 - assessing the direct and indirect costs of litter in Scotland for Zero Waste Scotland;